 The courses listed in the Course Catalog are those that have been approved by the Regional Board for MLWGS students.
 The courses listed in the master schedule are selected from the Course Catalog.
 Final course offerings are dependent upon sufficient student interest, classroom space, materials and equipment availability, staffing, and sufficient funding.
 Schedule change parameters and procedures: Students wishing to add or drop a course must contact their school counselor for the appropriate paperwork and obtain the required signatures.
-Any schedule changes must take place by the last day of school.
-In exceptional circumstances, students are permitted to add or drop courses for the next school year only if space permits and the Assistant Director, Curriculum and Instruction grants permission based on an assessment of exceptional circumstances.
+Any schedule changes must take place by the last day of the current school year.
+In exceptional circumstances, as defined below, students are permitted to add or drop courses for the next school year only if space permits and the Director grants permission based on an assessment of exceptional circumstances.
 Changes in AP or Dual Enrollment courses may require a parent/teacher conference.
-Changes in Dual Enrollment Courses also require students to complete a "VCU/MLWGS Dual Enrollment Add/Drop/Withdrawal Form" and submit it to the Assistant Director, Curriculum and Instruction.
+Changes in Dual Enrollment Courses also require students to complete a "VCU/MLWGS Dual Enrollment Add/Drop/Withdrawal Form" and submit it to the Associate Director.
 Changes made for any course that will result in the student receiving a "WF" or "F" for the course must have the Director's approval.
-Below are policies, procedures and timelines for dropping/withdrawing from Honors, Plus, AP, and Dual Enrollment courses. • MLWGS Courses:
+Below are policies, procedures and timelines for dropping/withdrawing from Honors, Plus, AP, and Dual Enrollment courses. • MLWGS Courses (only if approved under exceptional circumstances) Full Year Courses: